-Truth be told, they haven't all been wonderful years, many have been difficult and long for both of us.
+I recently celebrated another year of marriage.
+Truth be told, they haven’t all been wonderful years, many have been difficult and long for both of us.
+Painful and heart-wrenching even.
 But we got through them together.
-Some years with heartache and tears, other years with joy and smiles.
+Some with heartache and tears, others with joy and smiles.

 There are three of us in our marriage now.
 God.
 Me.
 Hubby.

-We both come from broken homes so we didn't have the best role models.
-But the one thing that has been at the center of our marriage is our commitment to God to be in this marriage for life.
+We both come from broken homes so we didn’t have the best role models.
+But the one thing that has been at the center of our marriage is our commitment to God.
 For better or for worse.
 For richer or poorer.
 Till death.
 Who knew that would involve so much work!